AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 * You can define and manage unique keywords for your SMS campaigns and journeys, enabling more personalized and efficient communication.
 * You can create and deliver a default SMS message when a keyword is not recognized.

-**Configuration**

-* **Channel configuration personalization** - When using a personalized configuration in a campaign or a journey, you can now preview your email content to check for potential errors with the dynamic settings you defined.

 **Journeys**

 * **Path experiment in journeys** - With the journey path experiment, you can now define and track key metrics for your journey paths, allowing you to measure the impact of your activities and to provide clearer insights into your performance.